ARCHER2-HPC/archer2-docs/docs/faq/index.md

 to ``--tasks-per-node=64``).

-If the problem persists on underpopulated node, this may be a result of a known issue with the default version of MPICH.
+If the problem persists on underpopulated node, this may be a result of a known issue with the underlying libfabric on ARCHER2.
 You can find more information on this issue (including a temporary workaround) in the [Known Issues](https://docs.archer2.ac.uk/known-issues/) section.